zxxtlz/firefox/README.md

 - Look at where it says "Root Directory" press the button where it says open folder to the right.

 - Open the folder you downloaded, and put "chrome" into your profile folder and do the same with "user.js"

+# Plugins

+Here are some plugins that make my life all that much better
+- Undisposition // stops links from automatically downloading stuff, (example: whenever you click on a discord video link, it wont download but instead it will act as a normal video in your browser that you can watch)
+- Clipboard2File // instead of having to download images, you can just place images from your clipboard